oavla/oav/README.md

 <div style="border-left: 4px solid purple; padding: 0.5em;">

-### :exclamation: Important
+> [!IMPORTANT]
-You can NOT deploy this project on any static hosting site like Github Pages, Cloudflare Pages, Netlify, etc.
+> You can NOT deploy this project on any static hosting site like Github Pages, Cloudflare Pages, Netlify, etc.

 </div>